lushaylabs/tangnano9k-series-examples/README.md

 ### Flash Hex Navigator
 Article that goes over reading data from the onboard flash storage showing how to program the flash and building a flash navigator module which let's us navigate the memory displaying segments of the storage on screen in hex format.
 Full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-reading-the-external-flash/)

+### Random Scrolling Graph
+Article that goes through the process of generating pseudo "random" numbers using LFSRs and plotting them to the screen creating a scrolling graph.
+Full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-generating-random/)